kittykatattack/ga/README.md

     512, 512, setup,

-The third argument, `setup`, means that as soon as Ga is initialized, it should look for an run a function in your game code called `setup`.
+The third argument, `setup`, means that as soon as Ga is initialized, it should look for and run a function in your game code called `setup`.
 Whatever code is in the `setup` function is entirely up to you, and you'll soon see how you can used it to initialize a game.
 (You don't have to call this function `setup`, you can use any name you like.)

-Ga lets you pre-load game assets with an optional 4th argument, which is an array of file path names.
+Ga lets you pre-load game assets with an optional 4th argument, which is an array of file names.
 In this first example, you only need to preload one file: `chimes.wav` You can see that the full file path to `chimes.wav` is listed as a string in the initialization array: